calliope1/BudgetApp/README.md

 * Additional languages
 * Editing server url
 * Editing shared secret
 These shouldn't be hard to implement, but I'm fairly happy with where the project is at for the moment, so I won't be adding these features any time soon.
 The only major update that I would consider is editing the server and app so that expenses are loaded per day, and then making it so that the app only loads expenses within a given week (swapping to different weeks by swiping left/right).
+In particular, the former would allow me to distribute a pre-compiled APK.

 # Server